davidzk3/prediction-market-ops-playbook/runbooks/low-liquidity.md

-\## Liquidity Definition (Operational)
+## Liquidity Definition (Operational)

-A market is considered \*\*low liquidity\*\* when one or more of the following occurs:
+A market is considered **low liquidity** when one or more of the following occurs:

-\- Bid–ask spread exceeds acceptable thresholds
+- Bid–ask spread exceeds acceptable thresholds

-\- Orderbook depth cannot support normal trade sizes
+- Orderbook depth cannot support normal trade sizes

-\- Slippage exceeds expected bounds
+- Slippage exceeds expected bounds

-\- Market becomes easily price-manipulable
+- Market becomes easily price-manipulable

----

-\## Detection Signals

-\### Primary Metrics

-\- Bid–ask spread %

-\- Depth at best N price levels

-\- Slippage on standard order size

-\- Orderbook imbalance ratio

-\- Active maker count

-\### Secondary Indicators

-\- Sudden order cancellations

-\- Whale-dominated orderbook

-\- One-sided liquidity

-\- Declining trade frequency